Faces In Things: Using Everyday Objects To Design Characters And Vehicles

 Software: Any

-When designing things like a robot, a monster, or an imaginary vehicle, many designers get inspiration from the real world.
-This lesson will show you some examples of how you can take everyday objects and incorporate them into your designs, and then focus on finding faces in objects to design robots with character.
+When designing things like robots, monsters, or imaginary vehicles, many designers get inspiration from the real world.
+Humans are really good at seeing shapes and imagining what they could be, whether seeing faces in everyday objects or finding shapes in the clouds.
+This lesson will show you some examples of how you can take everyday objects and incorporate them into your designs.

 Simple Robot Examples

 When designing a giant robot for my book "The Story Of Inc", I took inspiration from tribal art.
-One statue I had always found particularly interesting is below, from the De Young Museum in San Francisco.
+One statue I had always found particularly interesting is from the De Young Museum in San Francisco.
 I loved the fact it had heads on all sides and 4 arms with swords, so it could attack in any direction.
-This led directly to the first Guardian in my book, I tweaked the design and then made him bronze, like a vengeful idol ready for battle.
+This led directly to the first Guardian robot in my book, he kept some of the big design ideas while changing things like overall proportions, and he was made of bronze, like a vengeful idol ready for battle.

 Another example, while in San Francisco, I spent way too long stuck in traffic staring at the brake lights on the back of the cars and trucks in front of me.

-This flatbed truck ended up becoming the main eye area of a crab like robot design I made.
+This flatbed truck ended up becoming the main eye area of a crab like robot design.

 And the same technique is used in bigger projects too, including blockbuster films.
 Wall-e from Pixar was originally inspired by a set of binoculars that the director had...